The power magic can give you is similar to that of the effects of a drug.

 - Particularly rare lore/secrets

-- To be restored to their original form
+- In order to be restored to their former appearance

 NOTHICS IN YOUR D&D GAME